 Q75: Neurology: PLAB 1 /UK(MLA)/AKT Exam style question

-Today we will discuss another Q75 Neurology PLAB 1/ UKMLA exam question.
-This is a common topic that has appeared in the past PLAB 1 exam.
+Today we will discuss another Q75 Neurology PLAB 1/ UKMLA exam style question.

 A 54-year-old woman visits her GP, complaining of increased difficulty with balance and coordination.
 Over the past year, she has noticed progressive clumsiness, including frequent trips and falls.
 Her husband reports that she has been increasingly slow in her movements and has developed a tremor in both hands.
 She's also been experiencing episodes of lightheadedness upon standing, along with urinary incontinence.
 She's been having difficulty swallowing recently, with an episode of choking on her food.
 On examination, she walks with a stooped posture and has impaired finger-nose coordination.
 She has soft, low-volume speech and exhibits a lack of facial expressions.
 What is the most likely diagnosis?